 The Trump administration engaged in a wide range of practices in an attempt to prevent asylum seekers from accessing the United States to apply for asylum.
 Each of the practices was more extreme than the preceding one in its attempt to limit or prevent access to asylum relief.
-The Biden administration reversed or terminated many, but not all, of them.
-The paragraph below provides an overview of some of the most significant Trump-era policies and is followed by a short discussion of each.
+The Biden administration has disappointed by keeping the most egregious, Title 42, in place for more than a year and a half, and then once it was set to be terminated, by imposing other draconian restrictions limiting access to the U.S. territory.
+The paragraph below provides an overview of some of the most significant Trump-era policies.
+Following the overview is a short discussion of each, including the current status of these policies under Biden.